API Overview

 Submit Events

 When users do things on your platform—complete purchases, post reviews, finish projects—you tell MIR about it.
-These events build the user's portable reputation history that travels with them across the internet.
+These events build the user's portable participation history that travels with them across the internet.

 Events are simple: who did it, what happened, and optionally how significant it was.
 MIR handles the rest.